ory/sdk/clients/kratos/php/docs/Api/PublicApi.md

 Check who the current HTTP session belongs to

 Uses the HTTP Headers in the GET request to determine (e.g. by using checking the cookies) who is authenticated.
-Returns a session object or 401 if the credentials are invalid or no credentials were sent.
+Returns a session object in the body or 401 if the credentials are invalid or no credentials were sent.
+Additionally when the request it successful it adds the user ID to the 'X-Kratos-Authenticated-Identity-Id' header in the response.
 This endpoint is useful for reverse proxies and API Gateways.

 ### Example